Rey-2311/4side/README.md

 # Alarm App

-A modern Android alarm application built with **Jetpack Compose** in **Kotlin**.
+An alarm application built with **Jetpack Compose** in **Kotlin**.
 This app lets users set daily alarms, shows real-time clock updates, and sends notifications at the scheduled time—even if the app is closed or swiped away.

 ---